-Redesigning your garden from scratch?
-Building a deck to create an outdoor dining or seating space, or to add the landscaping you need around another garden feature?
-As well as selecting the best materials for your deck, you’ll need to think size, location and how to install the decking, as well as consider whether you want a simple ground-level feature or a more extravagant multi-level design.
-Follow our guide and you can get the perfect structure for your garden – then check out our amazing decking ideas.
+Building a deck is a great way to create an outdoor dining or seating space, or to add the landscaping you need around another garden feature.
+As well as selecting an appropriate material for your deck, you’ll need to think about size, location and whether you'll be installing it yourself or hiring someone to do it.
+You'll also need to consider whether you want a simple ground-level feature or a more extravagant multi-level design.
+Follow our guide and design the best decking space for your garden.

 What is your decking going to be used for?

 It’s important to consider what the deck is for as it might influence the choice of decking boards, as well as its proportions.
 Does the deck need to fit plenty of outdoor seating, or just deckchairs for two?
 If it’s an outdoor dining area, what size is the table and how many will be seated at it?
-Or perhaps the deck will be relaxing and eating space for a crowd?
+Or perhaps the deck will be relaxing and eating space for lots of people?

 Consider whether the deck is going to get wet other than when it rains.
 It might be an area where children play and so it’s likely to get splashed.
 Perhaps it’s going to be laid near a swimming pool, or maybe a hot tub will be positioned on it.

 Think about family and friends, too.
 Does anyone who will be using the deck require an extra slip-resistant surface, or one that will be more forgiving if they do fall?
-Select the decking boards according to the uses of the deck and your household’s needs.
+Select the best decking materials (our guide can help with this) according to the uses of the deck and your household’s needs.